-- Compensation and Pension Plan – If your spouse if employed, make copies of paycheck stubs and information related to pension plans, including plan booklets and contribution statements.
+- Compensation and pension plan — If your spouse is employed, make copies of paycheck stubs and information related to pension plans, including plan booklets and contribution statements.

-If you have been served with a Petition, it is advisable to seek the assistance of an attorney immediately.
-You will have thirty days, from the date served, to file a Response; and, if you miss the deadline, by default your spouse may proceed.
+If you have been served with a petition, it is advisable to seek the assistance of an attorney immediately.
+You will have 30 days, from the date served, to file a response; and, if you miss the deadline, by default your spouse may proceed.
 This would mean that the court will make decisions regarding custody, visitation, support and property without your input.
 Additionally, once served, do not sign any documents your spouse may ask you to sign.

 If you have children: